Grimnak/LoZGame/README.md

 ### Unfinished Dungeons:
     Bug: Dungeons 6, 7, and 8 are unfinished but exist.

-    Plan(s) to fix:  Finish the dungeons and add the new enemies.
+    Plan(s) to fix:  Finish the dungeons and add the new enemies by the class demonstration.

 ### Mouse Controller
     Bug:  Various game features, namely some door loading and movable block functionality may break when entering a room via a mouse click.